-This morning, it’s a ten-minute bus ride over to another country – Vatican City.
-With our expert local guide we’ll tour the Vatican Museums—a massive collection of ancient Greek sculptures, medieval tapestries and Renaissance paintings.
+This morning, it’s a ten minute drive to another country – Vatican City!
+With our expert local guide, we’ll tour the Vatican Museums, a massive collection of ancient Greek sculptures, medieval tapestries and Renaissance paintings.

-(Please note that the visit of St. Peter’s Basilica is subject to availability based on any events planned by the Pope.)
+(Please note that the visit of St. Peter’s Basilica is subject to availability based on the events planned by the Pope.)

 This afternoon, you’ll learn the secrets of some traditional Italian dishes.
 In a way, the simplicity of Italian cooking makes it a special challenge because there are few rich sauces to hide behind!